marguerite/upstream-notifier/README.md

 	"fcitx":{
 		"name":"fcitx",
 		"version":"4.2.8.1",
-		"catag":"github",
+		"mod":"github",
 		"url":"https://github.com/fcitx/fcitx"
 		}

 }
 </pre>

-`catag` can be other sources like "googlecode", "sourceforge" (currently only github is supported).
+`mod` can be other sources like "github", "sourceforge", "googlecode" (currently only github/cgit is supported).

-# Catag
+# Mod

-To add new Catag, you can just place a `<yours>.rb` in /mod.
+To add new mod, you can just place a `<yours>.rb` in /mod.

 Make sure it defines a class names "Yours" (first letter capitalized), which provides an initialize(url,version) function and a check function that returns the new release number.

+# Available Mods

+* github: almost done
+* sourceforge: still needs polishing for some specfial exceptions
+* cgit: used for those projects hosting on git.savannah.(non)gnu.org or other scm services powered by cgit like git.kernel.org

 ***Early Development stage, do not use***